SCIENTIST | PHYSICIAN | FIREFIGHTER

 Director, The Sound Sleep Project™

-Mission: to optimize health and performance through advanced sleep science
+Mission: to optimize health and performance through advanced sleep and neuroscience

 Fire Surgeon and Firefighter, BCoFD